hero media

 1. Peninsula Hot Springs

-Just when you thought Mornington Peninsula’s vast hot springs complex couldn’t get any better, the attraction’s head honchos added glamping accommodation to the equation.
-Aside from enjoying access to the natural hot spring’s features (think day spa, saunas, a reflexology walk, plunge pools, a cafe, bathing pools and more), glamping guests can enjoy peak serenity in the venue’s leafy grounds.
+A day pool hopping in Peninsula Hot Springs is a day well spent.
+But add the venue’s glamping accommodation to the equation, and that dreamy day can become several.
+Aside from enjoying access to the natural hot spring’s features (think day spa, saunas, a reflexology walk, plunge pools, a cafe, bathing pools and more), glamping guests can enjoy peak serenity in the venue’s leafy grounds, with nothing but the surrounding frog calls to lull you to sleep.

 Address: 140 Springs Lane, Fingal, Mornington Peninsula